 “I would advise other entrepreneurs to get involved with White City Incubator,” said Jenni.
 “The Incubator was a great experience.
 We made some great contacts and the programme really helped us to look at our product and ensure we were on track with a clear vision and roadmap.
 Go for it.”

 The White City Incubator is part of Hammersmith & Fulham Council’s innovative partnership with Imperial College London to make the borough a European beacon for innovation and growth.

-The partnership forms part of H&F Council’s new Industrial Strategy.
-Read more about it here (pdf).
+The partnership forms part of the H&F Industrial Strategy (pdf).